After you have a job interview, it's important to follow up and thank your interviewer for taking the time to meet.

-- highlight your relevant qualifications
+- highlight your relevant qualifications;

-- show your enthusiasm for the role
+- show your enthusiasm for the role;

-- mention important details that didn't come up during the interview
+- mention important details that didn't come up during the interview.

 Here's more information on what to say and how to time your communication.

-How to follow up after a job interview
+How to Follow up After a Job Interview

-If possible, collect business cards from all your interviewers.
-That way, you'll have people's contact information on hand.
-If that isn't feasible, check on LinkedIn for the job titles, contact information, and the correct spelling of the interviewers' names.
-If the information isn't listed, look up interviewers on the company website or call the company's mainline.
-A receptionist should be able to access the company directory and help you gather up details.
+If you're interviewing remotely or that isn't feasible, check LinkedIn for the interviewers' job titles, contact information, and the correct spelling of their names.
+If the information isn't listed, look up interviewers on the company website or call the company's main line.
+A receptionist may be able to access the company directory and help you gather up details.

 Follow the guidelines below when crafting your follow-up notes.